 If you love someone and they love chocolate then THIS is the cake to bake for them my Chocolate Heart Cake.
 So, my hubby’s birthday was at the start of the year AND I didn’t make him a birthday cake.

-We still had nearly a whole Christmas cake left and we had chocolate, in all it’s delicious forms, everywhere.
-Hubby wanted a chocolate cake for his birthday, I was struggling with the remnants of Christmas past that were, increasingly, threatening to take over every cupboard and side table in the house.
+While we still had nearly a whole Christmas cake left, we also had chocolate, in all it’s delicious forms, everywhere.
+Yet my hubby wanted a chocolate cake for his birthday.
+And I was struggling with the chocolate remnants of Christmas past that were, increasingly, threatening to take over every cupboard and side table in the house.

 Phew I was in danger of being